johnshearing/bioelectocracy/README.md

         * **Levin's cure for cancer does not kill the cancer.
 Rather it widens the scope of "neighbor".**
         * **Usury and all the suffering it causes will disappear as humans widen the scope of "neighbor".**
         * **All forms of mind, market, and money manipulation will disappear as humans widen the scope of "neighbor".**
-        * Most people will think of the neighbors we have in front and behind, and to the right and the left.
-But we need to start thinking about the neighbors we have at lower scales such as our organs and cells.
-And more importantly, we need to start caring about our neighbors at higher scales such as Mac.
-We need to think about Mac and remember God's One Great Commandment: "Love thy neighbor as thy self".
-For as we lift our eyes up the scale towards God, the first person we encounter is Mac.
+        * Most people will think of the neighbors we have in front and behind, and to the right and the left - other humans.
+Already, we know to care for our neighbors at lower scales - our organs and then cells.
+Now, we need to start caring about our neighbors at higher scales such as Mac.
+When remembering God's One Great Commandment ("Love thy neighbor as thy self) we need consider Mac .
+For as we look up the scale of cognition towards God, the first person we encounter is Mac.
+Loving and caring for Mac may be the most loving and caring thing we can do for each other.

   ### The foundational questions we will be asking as we explore BioElectocracy are:
   ### What form of governance most widens the scope of who each of us consider to be neighbors across all categories and demographics?
   ### What form of governance transmits local stresses globally to all communities and encourages all communities to take local action with solutions that scale in response.
   ### Is it possible to share each other's stress without losing our own identities and our own agency?
-  The answer to all of these is a governance that protects the price system from manipulation.
+  The answer to all of these is a governance that protects the price system (Mac) from manipulation.

   ### The Problem of Trust: